aleks0707/nixos-config/README.md

 [home-manager](https://github.com/nix-community/home-manager) and
 [flake-utils-plus](https://github.com/gytis-ivaskevicius/flake-utils-plus).

-At the moment, I operate a Hyper-V VM on Windows.
+At the moment, I operate a virtual machine on Windows.
 I access it through SSH on VS Code and PuTTY.

 ## Installation